 - 4. Damages / reasonable expectation of future economic beneﬁt to the plaintiff

-- 5. Requirement that the defendant's conduct be “independently wrongful”
+- 5. The requirement that the defendant's conduct be “independently wrongful”

 - 6. Proving that the defendant acted intentionally